-The specific objectives of a programme review are to:
+The specific objectives of a programme review are to6:

-- ensure that the programme remains appropriate, and to create a supportive and effective learning environment - ensure that the programme achieves the objectives set for it and responds to the needs of learners and the changing needs of society - review the learner workload - review learner progression and completion rates - review the effectiveness of procedures for the assessment of learners
+- ensure that the programme remains appropriate, and to create a supportive and effective learning environment - ensure that the programme achieves the objectives set for it and responds to the needs of learners and the changing needs of society - review the learner workload - review learner progression and completion rates - review the effectiveness of procedures for the assessment of learners - inform updates of the programme content; delivery modes; teaching and learning methods; learning supports and resources; and information provided to learners - update third party, industry or other stakeholders relevant to the programme(s) - review quality assurance arrangements that are specific to that programme

-&lt;sup>6 QQI Programme Review Manual 2016/2017, Pilot Implementation Draft, p.
+6 QQI Programme Review Manual 2016/2017, Pilot Implementation Draft, p.
 3.